 Yet, other challenges were also in reserve, such as filming in Armenia.
 “One of the main challenges of filming in Armenia was the difficulty of communication with entities not connected to the film world.
 It’s always hard to make a point to people outside of the film world that you’re making a film and it’s not a funny business and a relaxed entertainment but a very serious set of administrative preparation and fieldwork, and there is a strict time frame to have things be ready and done in time, otherwise, the production loss can be unrecoverable,” mentioned Aleksanyan.
 “I’m sure, when we start making more films in Armenia, these problems will be solved, topped with the right amount of line producing.”

-Flight was produced in November 2019 by Hoshkee Film (Armenia) and co-produced by CineSud (Netherlands).
+Crossing the Blue was produced by Hoshkee Film (Armenia) and co-produced by CineSud (Netherlands).
 The production has been supported by the National Cinema Center of Armenia, Armenian General Benevolent Union (AGBU), Creative Armenia, AIWA, and Laurel Karabian Fund for the Arts.
-The expected release of Flight will be in 2020.

 When reflecting on her fellowship year Aleksanyan said, “The fellowship program played a truly big role in the whole journey of making this film done.
 I felt that an entire community immediately knew me right after the fellowship selection results were announced.
 It came unexpected and I felt more pressure to do something special.
 Of course, the monetary grant towards my film was a big input.
 Getting to know a number of remarkable mentors was a huge perk as well.
 Later, as we got closer to production, I constantly felt the support of the Creative Armenia team.
 I’m very grateful.”